A New Agenda

 Chapter 2: Developing Countries versus Multinationals in a Globalizing World: The Dangers of Falling Behind

-INTRODUCTION The nature and extent of the interaction between MNEs and governments of developing countries have undergone several dramatic shifts over the postwar era.
+2. Developing countries versus multinationals in a globalizing world: the dangers of falling behind INTRODUCTION The nature and extent of the interaction between MNEs and governments of developing countries have undergone several dramatic shifts over the postwar era.
 Partly, this is a result of fundamental changes in political ideologies and in the economic systems associated with these ideologies.
 This has led to a wide variety of policies, attitudes and actions by governments towards MNE activity, which has spanned the continuum between the laissez-faire, neoliberal approach maintained by the pre-1997 Hong Kong government and the structural adjustment programmes sponsored by the World Bank, on the one hand, and the centrally-planned administrative systems of Eastern European countries and the People’s Republic of China on the other.
 This heterogeneity of policies is, in itself, unsurprising, given the different stages of development and economic structure of these countries.
 However, overarching these variables, and inﬂuencing them, has been the radical reorientation of development strategies by many developing countries over the past two decades from those of an import-substituting and inward-looking variety towards those geared towards outward-looking and export-oriented goals.
 These have led to an even wider variety of policy orientations as countries have undertaken structural adjustment programmes, while preserving certain elements of their former regimes.
 The present thrust towards MNE-friendly attitudes by governments dates back to the early 1980s, and can be ascribed to broad changes in the world economy which have been generically (although not always appropriately) described as ‘globalization’.
-Economic globalization, as used here, refers to the increasing cross-border interdependence and integration of production and markets...
+Economic globalization, as...

 You are not authenticated to view the full text of this chapter or article.